ReadyMouse/crypto4cfos/modules/module-2-blockchain/_posts/2025-02-07-apps-wallets-addresses.md

 Other notable apps include:
 - **Trust Wallet**: Mobile-first wallet with support for thousands of cryptocurrencies
-- **Exodus**: Desktop wallet with built-in exchange and portfolio tracking
 - **YWallet**: Multi-address capability with labeling features

 Each app has different security features, and different supported cryptocurrencies.

 ## Hot vs Cold Wallets

-**Digital Wallets (Hot Wallets)** are software-based wallets that are connected to the internet (ex.
-Edge Wallet).
+**Digital Wallets (Hot Wallets)** are wallets that are readily available at all times.
+The hot-and-ready pizza-by-the-slice wallets.
+The wallets listed above (Zashi, Trust, Edge, Metamask) are all hot wallets.
 They offer convenience and accessibility but come with increased security risks.

 Advantages of Digital Wallets:
 - Easy to use and set up